-2011 Collection: Andiamo: This body of work reengages my research of Roman architecture.
+2011-2015: Sacred Space is a series of artwork that indexes the presence of a person within the geometrical scale of the body.
+I explore the interactive space of the human body through architectural sculpture and gestural mark-making.
+Andiamo reengages my research of Roman architecture.
 I study mathematical proportion, path, axis, and patterns in plans and elevations of buildings.
-I am interested in how these spherical clusters relate to human scale, as diagrammed by Vitruvius.
-I want to understand how a sacred spaces are created architecturally and sculpturally.
+I am interested in how these geometric shapes relate to human scale, as diagrammed by Vitruvius.

-2009 Collection: The oil paintings from 2009 are accompanied by ink drawings and sculptures in mixed media.
+2007-2009: Iterations are paintings, ink drawings and sculptures in mixed media.
 The artwork references systems of energy, quotes from novels, and resurfacing symbols for psychological behavior patterns.
-The sculpture materials include carved wood and steel using welding/grinding, water jet and laser jet cutting, and machine-fabricated parts and hand-made details.
+Art Lives Here Signposts are a community map.

-1999-2004 Collection: During this time, I was researching war history.
-I took several trips to the Normandy region of France to document the remaining modular cast concrete German war bunkers that were used to occupy France during WWII.
-They were elegant, efficient sculptural designs.
-They remain as a symbol of occupation, like a scar, and erode into the landscape and have new buildings developing around them.
+1999-2004: During this time, I was researching the Normandy region of France to document the remaining modular cast concrete German war bunkers that were used to occupy France during WWII.
 I took hundreds of photos of the bunkers, of eroding boats, and made paintings, prints, drawings and sculpture models from the images I saw.

-1998-1999 Collection: Most of this work was in response to research in Italy, where I was, of course, amazed by seeing painting in its context of architecture.
-The architectural proportions and shapes related so carefully to the human scale to give an entirely meaning to the images displayed on the surface.
-So I studied architectural proportion and scale, and made a series of artworks about that.
+1997-1999: Most of this work was in response to research in Italy, where I was amazed by seeing painting in its context of architecture.
+The architectural proportions and shapes relate to the human scale to give a context for the images painted on the surface.